-(A) The applicant shall personally appear before the board for an interview and based upon the results of this interview may be permitted to take such an examination as the board requires for a reciprocal license.
+(A) The applicant may personally appear before the board for an interview and based upon the results of this interview may be permitted to take such an examination as the board requires for a reciprocal license.
 Prior to the interview the applicant shall furnish the board:

 (1) A completed application for a reciprocal funeral director's license;

 (3) Evidence of compliance with requirements for licensure which are substantially equal to those found in Chapter 4717. of the Revised Code, including, but not limited to:

 (a) Unless the applicant has been licensed for at least ten years in another state to conduct the business or profession of directing or supervising funerals, an official college transcript, showing that the applicant has earned a bachelor's degree from a college or university authorized to confer degrees by the Ohio board of regents or comparable agency of another state in which the college or university is located;

 (b) Evidence of completion of a funeral director's apprenticeship or equivalent work experience;

 (c) Verification of current licensure in another state.